Heather Herod Cole, PT, COMT, CPI, CMTPT – OWNER

 Heather Herod Cole minored in Business Administration while earning her Master’s Degree in Physical Therapy from Ithaca College.
 She has extensive post-graduate experience in orthopedics, manual therapy and dance medicine, including completing the Harkness Center for Dance Injuries “Principles of Dance Medicine” curriculum.
 She is certified in orthopedic manual physical therapy via Maitland Australian Physiotherapy Seminars.
-She is the official physical therapist for New Dialect, and has served as a physical therapist for Nashville Ballet & Dance Theatre of Tennessee.
+She is the official physical therapist for New Dialect, helps with PT for Found Movement Group and has served as a physical therapist for Nashville Ballet.
+Heather is certified in dry needling for myofascial trigger points via Myopain Seminars.

-Heather earned her rehabilitation-based certification in Pilates in March 2012 via Polestar Pilates.
+Heather earned her rehabilitation-based certification in Pilates via Polestar Pilates and is formerly an instructor trainer/educator.
 She is trained in STOTT PILATES Level 1 Intensive Comprehensive program.
 Combining Pilates into her physical therapy practice had been a long-term goal of Heather’s and is what motivated her to start a practice that combined both modalities together.
 Heather is privileged to work with an amazing group of people that make P3: Precision Physical Therapy & Pilates what it is today.
 The superb continuity of care that patients receive is due to the talented team of Pilates instructors & physical therapists.

 Dance Physical Therapist